eslint-functional/eslint-plugin-functional/docs/rules/no-let.md

 ### `allowInForLoopInit`

 If set, `let`s inside of for a loop initializer are allowed.
-This does not include for...of or for...in loops.
+This does not include for...of or for...in loops as they should use `const` instead.

 Examples of **correct** code for this rule: